nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 - **Join**.
 If checked, then all procuced copies of donor object will be merged into one mesh.
 Unchecked by default.
+- **Matching mode**.
+This defines how the list of donor objects is matched with list of recipient objects.
+Available values are:

+   - **Match longest**.
+Each pair of recipient and donor objects will be processed.
+For example, if there are 2 recipient objects and 2 donor objects, you will have two outputs: `recipient[1] + donor[1]` and `recipient[2] + donor[2]`.
+If one of lists is shorter than another, the last object will be repeated as many times as necessary.
+For example, if there is 1 recipient object and 2 donor objects, you will have two
+     outputs: `recipient[1] + donor[1]` and `recipient[1] + donor[2]`.
+   - **Donor per face**.
+The list of donor objects will be treated as "one donor object per recipient object face".
+Number of outputs will be defined by number of recipient objects.

+   The default value is **Match longest**.

 - **Normal axis**.
 Axis of the donor object to be aligned with recipient object face normal.
 Available values are X, Y, and Z. Default value is Z.
 - **Z Scale**.
 This defines how donor object size along recipient face normal